-Over dinner our guide tells us about the Sardinian tradition of winemaking, which started before the Roman domination of the island-during the Nuraghic period-and has continued ever since.
+Over dinner our guide tells us about the Sardinian tradition of winemaking, which started before the Roman domination of the island -during the Nuraghic period-and has continued ever since.
 The Phoenicians, Romans, Byzantines, Tuscans, Genoese, Benedectine and Camaldolite monks, Spanish and Piemontese all have a place in the history.
-Satiated from a delicious dinner, we have time to relax on the terrace or swim in the pool under the star- filled night sky.
+Satiated from a delicious dinner, we have time to relax on the terrace.